parrt/AniML-java/README.md

 library in Java.
 My emphasis will be on easy to understand code rather than performance.

 Damn thing seems pretty good.
 Same or better accuracy on my tests than scikit-learn but infinitely easier to understand.
-Also faster on bigger data sets.
+Also faster on bigger elements sets.

 I'm going to start a series of clustering routines for fun. k-means, k-mediod, mean shift, mediod shift.
 Then I can use random forests to transform input space and cluster that with traditional methods.